hyperledger/identus-docs/documentation/docs/quick-start.md

 DIDCOMM_SERVICE_URL=http://localhost:8000
 ```

-For the verifier the following content to the existing environment configuration __infrastructure/local/.env-verifier__
+For the verifier create a new environment variable configuration file __infrastructure/local/.env-verifier__ with the following content:

 ```
 API_KEY_ENABLED=false